YunusKaratepe/object-oriented-programming-project/README.md

-# Object Oriented Programming Project (Autopark System)
+# Object Oriented Programming Project (Autopark Management System)
 * This project is given in the lecture of object oriented programming.
 * Project is designed by 2 people, Enes Tezcan was my project partner, all thanks to him :).
 * It is a basic autopark management system interface.